matichewer/eati2023-test-my-action/README.md

 [🇪🇸 Leer en español](README_ES.md)

-### EATI 2023: My Action
+### EATI 2023: Test My Action

-In this repository we have tested the Action we created [here](https://github.com/matichewer/eati2023-my-action).
+In this repository we have tested the Actions we created [here](https://github.com/matichewer/eati2023-my-action).

 ___